aerospike-managed-cloud-services/collect-aws-metadata/README.md

 ## Maintainer section: releasing

+This repo supports builds for x86_64 and ARM64, use the corresponding make target to create the correct binary.
 To cut a release of this software, automated tests must pass.
 Check under `Actions` for the latest commit.

 #### Create an RC branch and test